 Siouxland Public Media Statement of Diversity

-Siouxland Public Media serves a region that because of its agricultural and manufacturing based economy has been a center of immigration.
+Siouxland Public Media serves a region that, because of its agricultural and manufacturing based economy, is a center for immigration.
 From Sioux City's founding to the present, the larger waves of those arriving here have most frequently left countries with widespread economic hardship and political instability.
 Making Siouxland home has entailed hard work.
-The culture that has arrisen from this is one of ever-evolvling diversity that places work at the center of identity and hope.
+The culture that has arisen from this is one of ever-evolving diversity that places work at the center of identity and hope.

 We will reflect the diversity of the communities we serve and the audiences we attract:

-Siouxland Public Media recognizes that diversity makes for a stronger and fairer news gathering organization, one that better understands the many experiences and values of the people that together make our home.
-We strive to employ management, reporters, staff, interns, and officers that represent our communitites diversity, and we aim to create programming that provides all people in Siouxland with valuable information and meaningful music.
+Siouxland Public Media recognizes that diversity makes for a stronger and fairer news gathering organization, one that better understands the many experiences and values of the people that, together, make our home.
+We strive to employ management, reporters, staff, interns, and officers that represent our community's diversity, and we aim to create programming that provides all people in Siouxland with valuable information and meaningful music.